wmemorgan/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+_DOM stands for Document Object Model and is the object representation of the html elements of a web page._

 2. What is an event?

+_An event is any interaction a user has with a site._ _This can include mouse clicks, keystrokes, and page loads_.

 3. What is an event listener?

+_An event listener is a procedure or function that waits for a specified event to occur._

 4. Why would we convert a NodeList into an Array?

+_It enables a programmer to use loop functions to programmatically manipulate the elements in the NodeList, like using an array method such as ```.forEach()```._

 5. What is a component?

+_A component is a self-contained collection of HTML, CSS, and Javascript code that can be used (and reused) as parts of a web page or application_

 ### Git Set up